 If you stay after the program to travel you must budget accordingly.
 ATMs are the easiest way to access cash.
 Another way to access funds is with a credit card, though interest rates can be high and foreign currency adjustment charges can be very expensive.
 Large hotels, restaurants, and shops in San José and other major cities, as well as many Monteverde establishments accept major credit cards.
 Travelers checks are also acceptable but can take a while to get changed into cash.

 You will have access to a limited number of computers.
 Take a laptop if you have one, but keep in mind that the program cannot be responsible for the safety of your personal computer.
 Pack flash drives as well as your favorite statistical computer software.
 The computers at the field station and the Monteverde Institute have 24-hour Internet access.
-If you take a laptop, it can be configured to connect to the WiFi at both locations.
+If you take a laptop, it can be configured to connect to the Internet from both places.
 The program will make arrangements to have personal computers taken to Monteverde for storage during the program’s initial two-week field trip.

-Read about the limited Personal Property Benefit included in the UCEAP Travel Insurance policy brochure
+Read about the Personal Property Benefit included in the UCEAP Insurance Plan

 and assess if the coverage is adequate for your computer before leaving for Costa Rica.
 If you decide to purchase additional insurance, you might also ask about insuring your camera and other valuables.